facebookresearch/fastMRI/README.md

 [fastMRI](http://fastMRI.org) is a collaborative research project from Facebook AI Research (FAIR) and NYU Langone Health to investigate the use of AI to make MRI scans faster.
-NYU Langone Health has released fully anonymized Knee MRI datasets that can be downloaded from [the fastMRI dataset page](https://fastmri.med.nyu.edu/).
+NYU Langone Health has released fully anonymized knee and brain MRI datasets that can be downloaded from [the fastMRI dataset page](https://fastmri.med.nyu.edu/).